Apple Cider Vinegar (ACV) is a traditional health tonic made from fermented apples.

-A famous nursery rhyme from the era of the French revolution 'Jack and Jill', tells of Jack bumping his head (supposedly King Lois XVI losing his) and Jill tumbling after him (Mary Antoinette losing hers soon after).
+The famous nursery rhyme 'Jack and Jill', tells of Jack bumping his head and Jill tumbling after him.
 A the end of the rhyme Jack's head is bound with vinegar and brown paper, a common treatment for bumps, aches, bruises and swellings11.

 There are records of vinegar being used by soldiers to treat drinking water during the American civil war13 and a vinegar solution is still recognised today as a valid antiseptic to treat war wounds by the International Committee of the Red Cross14.